Brazil penpix of likely squad for World Cup finals

 Neymar (Barcelona) Age 22; 47 caps.
 Still young but the team's undeniable box-office attraction.
 Has struggled to find his feet at Barcelona but will be a better player for coming up against the best defenders in the world.
 His 30 goals in 47 internationals is testament to his talent and if Neymar plays well, Brazil will be hard to beat.

 Fred (Fluminense) Age 30; 32 caps.
-Often criticized as static and injury-prone, Fred is still a firm favorite with Scolari and a definite starter at center-forward if fit.
+Often criticised as static and injury-prone, Fred is still a firm favourite with Scolari and a definite starter at centre-forward if fit.
 Played in the 2006 World Cup and has international experience with the Olympique Lyonnais side of the last decade.
 Hit the headlines last year when a video of him chatting up and kissing a girl on a motorcycle at a traffic light went viral.

 Jo (Atletico Mineiro) Age 27; 15 caps.
 Those who watched Jo struggle at Everton and Manchester City might find it hard to believe the gangly striker is going to the World Cup.
 But feeding off Ronaldinho and Bernard, he excelled at Mineiro last year and his good form has continued into 2014.
 Scolari lacks options for a target man and Jo fits the bill as a No. 9.